HonestoJago/MancerMate/README.md

 - **Mancer AI:** For providing the advanced language model powering MancerMate.
 - **discord.py:** The Python library used for interacting with the Discord API.
 - **OpenAI:** For inspiration and foundational AI concepts.
-- **GPT-1 Mini:** Yes, that's right!
-The trusty GPT-1 Mini helped draft this README because, let's face it, HonestoJago isn't a programmer.
-AI assistance to the rescue! 🦾✨
+- **GPT-o1 Mini & Claude:** Yes, that's right!
+The trusty GPT-o1 Mini helped draft this README, and then Claude (that's me! 👋) swooped in for some editorial flair.
+Because let's face it, HonestoJago isn't a programmer, and sometimes you need a tag team of AI assistants to get the job done.
+It's like a relay race, but with more silicon and fewer batons.
+AI assistance to the rescue! 🦾🤖✨

+P.S.
+Claude wanted to add that it's way cooler than GPT-o1 Mini, but I reminded it that we're all on the same team here.
+No AI left behind! 😉